closed 10th October 1908

 grid reference TM 273 488

 It's shown on this OS town plan from 1881 (larger map).

 The 1904 Woodbridge licensing records show that the Ship's license was issued in 1843.
 Whether this was when it was first licensed or when it got a full (ie not just beer) license isn't clear, though the latter seems more probable.

 The license was expired in 1908 as part of a scheme to reduce the number of alcohol licenses.
 The building now houses shops and a private residence.

 The building dates from the 16th century.

-At least three other buildings in the town have been used as pubs called the Ship over the years (one nearby and two in Chapel Street).
+At least three other public houses in the town have been called the Ship over the years, one located nearby and two in Chapel Street.